- Home

 Haggerston School was designed (1962) and built (1964-67) by the celebrated modernist architect Ernö Goldfinger.
 The school is believed to have admitted its first students in January 1966 as Haggerston Girls’ Secondary School.

 Over the years, the school became Haggerston Girls’ School and then Haggerston School in September 2009 when it became co-educational with its own sixth form.
 A major refurbishment under the Building Schools for the Future (BSF) programme was completed in 2012.
 This included remodelling of the main teaching block and construction of a new state-of -the-art, design, technology and art block, and increased the capacity of the school from 900 to 1,100.
-Haggerston School remains a community school maintained by the London Borough of Hackney.
+Haggerston School is now an Academy after joining The Community Schools Trust in September 2023.

 Erno Goldfinger (1902-87) was born in Budapest, and lived in Vienna and Paris, where he studied architecture under Auguste Perret, one of the first architects to develop the use of reinforced concrete aesthetically.
 Perret’s buildings of the 1920s and 1930s are rigorously classical and expressive of their concrete structure, and this influence is clearly visible in Haggerston School.
 The elevations follow the Golden Section, a use of mathematical proportion that owes considerably to Perret’s inspiration.
 Goldfinger’s work is unique in Britain in combining the influences of Perret with detailing and plan-forms derived from Le Corbusier; he is also unique in having known both men personally.